tahermadraswala/PromoPulse-AI/README.md

-# VigyapanAI: Your AI-Powered Advertisement Generator
+# PromoPulse-AI: Your AI-Powered Advertisement Generator

 ## Overview

-**VigyapanAI** is an advanced advertisement generation platform powered by cutting-edge AI models.
+**PromoPulse-AI** is an advanced advertisement generation platform powered by cutting-edge AI models.
 Our system delivers professional-quality, visually stunning, and engaging advertisements tailored to your brand's needs.
-With VigyapanAI, create impactful ads that resonate with your audience and drive results, all while maintaining brand consistency.
+With PromoPulse-AI, create impactful ads that resonate with your audience and drive results, all while maintaining brand consistency.

 ---